Updated CDC Guidance for Fully Vaccinated Individuals in Health Care Settings

 - Facilities should create a plan for managing new admissions and readmissions whose COVID-19 status is unknown.
 Options include placement in a single room or in a separate observation area so the resident can be monitored for evidence of COVID-19.

-- All recommended COVID-19 PPE should be worn during care of residents under observation, which includes use of an N95 or higher-level respirator (or facemask if a respirator is not available), eye protection (i.e., goggles or a disposable face shield that covers the front and sides of the face), gloves, and gown.
+- All recommended COVID-19 PPE should be worn during care of residents under observation, which includes use of an N95 or higher-level respirator (or facemask if a respirator is not available), eye protection (for example, goggles or a disposable face shield that covers the front and sides of the face), gloves, and gown.

 - DHS Updated Guidance on Infection Control during Specimen Collection for COVID-19 in Outpatient Settings Memo, BCD 2020-06 (PDF) states that N95 respirators do not need to be worn for specimen collection or resident care other than during aerosol generating procedures.